-- (a) in order to comply with the requirements of any other written law; - (b) to enable any financial institution to carry on its business; or

-(c) for the purposes of the detection, investigation or prosecution of any offence.
+- (a) in order to comply with the requirements of any other written law; - (b) to enable any financial institution to carry on its business; or - (c) for the purpose of the detection, investigation or prosecution or any offense.

-Section 29 of the Act provides that other laws which require any financial institution to keep or retain any record, are not affected by Part IV of the Act.
+Section 29 of the Act provides that other laws, which require any financial institution to keep or retain any record, are not affected by Part IV of the Act.